-We will carry out checks before formally offering you the property, such as debt checks and confirmation of your housing circumstances.
+We will carry out verification and checks before formally offering you the property, such as debt checks and confirmation of your housing circumstances.
 This may also include a police check for certain estates or certain properties.
 Offers are not always made to the person at the top of the shortlist if the property is unsuitable for their needs or they do not have the greatest need, or this would not be best use of the property.
 If we are unable to offer the property to the applicant at the top of the list we will move to the next applicant and so on.

 We will advise you of the estimated target date for any repairs to be completed and an estimated date for your tenancy to start.